ritesh-belgudri/project_deccan/README.md

-# Project Deccan: Open-Source tools for Verilog-to-Bitstream and Simulation flow
+# Project Deccan: Unified Open-Source FPGA Framework for Verilog-to-Bitstream Generation, Simulation and Debug Utilities

+## Introduction
-Project Deccan Integrates together Yosys, IceStorm, and nextpnr into a seamless pipeline for various FPGAs.
-It automates synthesis, place-&-route, bitstream generation, device programming and simulation.
+Project Deccan integrates together Yosys, nextpnr, Icestrom and Verilator tools into a seamless pipeline for FPGAs.
+It automates synthesis, place-&-route, bitstream generation, device programming and simulation flows.
+This project also aims to document open source FPGA design flow for easily of use and to enable learning of FPGA designs & their fundamentals.

+This project work is carried out at FutureG Networks Lab, Indian Institute of Technology, Dharwad.
+Supported by MEITY's C2S program and hardware donations by Lattice Semiconductor.

+The project name [Deccan Plateau](https://en.wikipedia.org/wiki/Deccan_Plateau) is inspired by largest plateau in Indian peninsula.

 ## Features:
 - End-to-end flow: Verilog → JSON → ASC → BIT